Bavarian Lakes

 Day 9: Departure or extensionDay 1: Arrival in Munich

-Passing the Isarwinkel, you will follow the crystal-clear, turquoise waters of the impressive Lake Sylvenstein.
+Passing the Isarwinkel, you will follow the turquoise waters of the impressive Lake Sylvenstein.
 Cycling through charming landscapes, you will pass Lenggries and finally arrive in Bad Tölz.
 The location at the crossroads of two trade routes - the River Isar and the old salt route from Reichenhall to Allgäu - quickly became a thriving trading center.
-The ornate mansions testify the golden age.Sample accommodation:
+The ornate mansions testify to the golden age.Sample Hotel:

 Looking for more?
 View all our featured bicycle tours, specials, and news or look at our full list of bike tours in Europe.